-The fair value of investments in the statement of net assets available for benefits has been determined using an analysis of the level in the following hierarchy:
+The fair value of investments in the Statement of Net Assets (available for benefits) has been determined using an analysis of the levels in the following hierarchy:

 Valuation methodology Level Unadjusted quoted price in an active market for identical instruments that the entity can access at the measurement date 1 Inputs (other than quoted prices) that are observable for the instrument, either directly or indirectly 2 Inputs are unobservable, i.e. for which market data is unavailable.
 3